From Navision to Microsoft Dynamics NAV to Dynamics 365 Business Central

-The story of Navision began here in Denmark in 1983.
-The software company, PC&C A/S later Navision Software A/S, was the first to develop a user-friendly IT-solution with basic accounting functionalities to a single user.
-Later, Navision was developed to include several users at the same time and was also developed to involve more processes and departments.
+The story began in Denmark in 1983.
+The software company, PC&C A/S later Navision Software A/S, was the first to develop a user-friendly IT-solution with basic accounting functionalities for a single user.
+Later, the solution was developed to include several users at the same time and was also developed to involve more processes and departments.

-The next 20 years Navision grows with more functionalities and can at on one point at the journey be classified as an Enterprise Resource Planning (ERP) system.
+During the next 20 years, Navision grew with more functionalities, until it could finally be classified as an Enterprise Resource Planning (ERP) system.

 After several years of cooperating with Navision Software A/S, Microsoft acquired the software company and the ERP-system in 2002.
-Navision now becomes a part of Microsoft Business Solutions and got the name: Microsoft Navision.
-The acquisition of the software made it possible for Microsoft to offer an ERP-system to small and medium-sized enterprises.
+Now Navision became a part of Microsoft Business Solutions and was renamed Microsoft Navision.
+The acquisition of the software made it possible for Microsoft to offer an ERP-system to small and medium-sized companies.

-In this period of time, Microsoft Navision developed to support the corporation between employees, customers and partners based on SharePoint technology.
+During this time, Microsoft Navision was further developed to support the corporation between employees, customers, and partners.

 Microsoft Navision becomes Microsoft Dynamics NAV

-The name of the Navision technology changed to Microsoft Dynamics NAV in 2005.
-Then, the different versions of Dynamics NAV were named after the year it was released.
-The versions included more functionalities and technologies hereunder: Finance, Supply Chain Management, and Business Intelligence.
+In 2005 the technology was renamed Microsoft Dynamics NAV.
+Following this, new versions of Dynamics NAV were named after the year they were released.
+The versions included more functionalities and technologies such as Finance, Supply Chain Management, and Business Intelligence.

-After 13 years, Dynamics NAV 2018 became the last version under that name.
+Then after 13 years, Dynamics NAV 2018 became the last version.

 Dynamics NAV becomes Dynamics 365 Business Central

-In October 2018, Dynamics NAV, as we know it, became part of Microsoft’s Dynamics 365 universe.
-The solution now runs under the name: Microsoft Dynamics 365 Business Central.
+In 2018, Dynamics NAV became part of Microsoft’s Dynamics 365 universe.
+The solution was renamed: Microsoft Dynamics 365 Business Central.

-Dynamics 365 Business Central includes a number of new features, including a new user interface, enhanced Excel integration and greater compliance with the General Personal Data Regulation (GDPR).
+Dynamics 365 Business Central includes a number of new features, including a new user interface, enhanced Excel and Outlook integration, and greater compliance with the General Personal Data Regulation (GDPR).